Mozambique: 'Hidden debt' trial exposes depth of corruption | DW | 01.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A corruption scandal dubbed hidden debt has shaken Mozambique to the core and turned it into an international pariah.
-This week legal proceedings against 19 defendants kicked off.
+A corruption scandal has shaken Mozambique to the core and turned it into an international pariah.
+This week, legal proceedings against 19 defendants have kicked off.
 But are the real culprits on trial?

 No projects materialized, and the operation is believed to have covered up extensive corruption for the benefit of people close to the government.
 The debts were concealed from the public and the international community, which finances a big part of the Mozambican national budget.
 Western donors temporarily suspended financial aid.
 Maputo had to stop repaying debts.
 Its metical currency collapsed, resulting in the country's worst financial crisis since independence in 1975.